 - Confusion Fu: She participated in an All-Star Celebrity Bowling game against Chris Hardwick's Nerdist team while promoting Doctor Who on BBC America.
 Since bowling isn't all that popular in the UK, and since Karen can out-Klutz Matt and Arthur at times, she shocked everybody when her "Throw, scream, and hope" approach to bowling actually worked and gave her one of the highest scores in the game.

-- Statuesque Stunner: About 5'11''.
-They had to redesign the Daleks because of it (they were originally designed to match height with Billie Piper, who was about six inches shorter.)
+- Statuesque Stunner: She's 5'11" barefoot, so when wearing almost any kind of shoes, she's at least 6'0" even.
+The Doctor Who prop department had to redesign the Daleks because of it (they were originally designed to match height with Billie Piper, who is 5'5".)